Mechanics of a ferromagnetic domain wall: Introduction

 \section{Introduction}

 This article aims to provide a self-contained introduction to theory of ferromagnetic solitons.
 The subject has been actively researched for more than 50 years and there are a number of excellent reviews and books \cite{Kosevich1990, bar2006dynamics}.
-The last decades have seen new developments in the field such as the use of collective coordinates to describe the dynamics of solitons \cite{Tretiakov2008}.
+The last decades have seen new developments in the field such as the use of collective coordinates to describe the dynamics of solitons \cite{Tretiakov2008, ZangPRL2011, ThiavilleEPL2012, TataraPRB2020} as well as in technological applications such as soliton-based racetrack memory~\cite{FertNN2013, ParkinNN2015}

 A ferromagnet contains a large number of atomic magnetic dipoles that tend to line up with one another at sufficiently low temperatures.
 The interaction most commonly responsible for the parallel alignment is Heisenberg's exchange, which represents a quantum-mechanical effect related to the fermionic statistics of electrons.
 One of the most frequently used models of a ferromagnet is the Heisenberg model with quantum spins of length $S=\hbar/2$ on a lattice with nearest-neighbor exchange interactions.
 The ground state has all spins pointing in the same direction.
 Elementary excitations are magnons---quasiparticles carrying spin $S_z = -\hbar$ along the direction of magnetization.
-A magnon mode in a coherent state with a large amplitude represents a classical wave of magnetization (a spin wave).
+A magnon mode in a coherent state with a large amplitude represents a classical wave of magnetization (a spin wave)~\cite{Altland-Simons}.

 This widespread approach, starting with a quantum model of spins on a lattice, is inconvenient for our purposes.
 Although it is suitable for obtaining weakly excited states such as magnons, the treatment of topological solitons at the quantum level and on a lattice is too complicated.
-Instead, we shall deal with continuum models of a classical ferromagnet.
+Instead, we shall start with continuum models of a classical ferromagnet.
 This approach allows one to obtain both linear and nonlinear excitations at the classical level and then quantize them.

 In Section \ref{sec:spin}, we discuss the dynamics of a single spin and introduce various mathematical tools.
-The same tools, suitably generalized, are used for the description of soliton dynamics in a one-dimensional ferromagnet in Section \ref{sec:ferromagnet}.
+The same tools, suitably generalized, are used for the description of soliton dynamics in a one-dimensional ferromagnet in Section \ref{sec:ferromagnetic-wire}.
+Sec.~\ref{sec:Walker} deals with a more complex model of a domain wall of Schryer and Walker~\cite{Schryer1974}.

-The paper is meant as a pedagogical introduction to the subject, not as a literature review.
-We have therefore kept bibliographical references to an absolute minimum.